 We have reached out to Rumpke, who also is running for trustee in Liberty Township, for comment multiple times, to no avail.

 On Wednesday, he responded: “Not now” followed by “no.”

 Liberty Township’s administrator said it’s township policy not to comment on pending litigation.
 The township’s law director also said he doesn’t comment on pending litigation.

 Parks’ attorney, Chip Goff, won’t say if he and/or the Parks family reported the allegations in the lawsuit to authorities and if they were participating in the investigation.

-FOX19 NOW has repeatedly reached out to developers who worked with Parks but has not heard back.
+FOX19 NOW has repeatedly reached out to developers who worked with Parks to see if they have spoken with the sheriff’s office as potential witnesses for the criminal investigation, but we have not heard back.